November 15, 2024

 Every crew member gets the playbook:

-Our clients aren’t just passengers—they’re part of the team:
+Our clients aren’t just along for the ride.
+They’re part of the team:

 We map the winter bait migrations: